Justice Basheer Ahmed Sayeed College for Women

 The Justice Basheer Ahmed Sayeed College for Women (formerly known as the S.I.E.T Women’s College) was established in 1955 with the aim of imparting higher education to women.
 The institution is maintained by the Southern India Education Trust and was founded by Justice Basheer Ahmed Sayeed.

 History

 Justice Basheer Ahmed Sayeed (20 February 1900 - 7 February 1984) was a lawyer who later became a Judge at the Madras High Court in 1959.
 He believed that the best possible service to society was to equip women students from economically and socially backward communities with education of the highest quality.
 This resulted in the establishment of S.I.E.T.
 Women’s College.
-In 1951, he was instrumental in establishing the Boy’s College, now known as ‘The New College’.
+In 1951, he was instrumental in establishing the Boys' College, now known as ‘The New College’.

 Academics

 The college offers undergraduate courses in Historical Studies, Political Science, Corporate Economics, English Literature, Mathematics, Physics, Chemistry, Plant Biology and Plant Biotechnology, Zoology, Advanced Zoology & Biotechnology, Nutrition, F.S.M. & Dietetics, Clinical Nutrition & Dietetics, Interior Design & Décor, Psychology, Biochemistry General, Biochemistry with Vocational Biotechnology, B.Com(general), B.Com(CS), B.Com.
 (Honours), Information System Management, Tourism & Travel Management, Statistics, Microbiology, Computer Science, B.C.A., Electronics and Communication Science and B.B.A.